 Secure your legacy with expert insights on trust and succession planning.
 This blog category covers revocable and irrevocable trusts, estate succession strategies, asset protection, and legal guidance to help you plan for future generations.
 Stay informed with the latest trends and practices.

 Niblings and their inheritance is another way of saying gifting assets to nephews and nieces.
-The term nibling is intended to be gender neutral term versus locking an estate plan into rigid requirements.
+The term nibling is intended to be gender neutral term, versus locking an estate plan into rigid requirements.

-Estate planning for nephews and nieces is a common thing for adults without children or a spouse.
 As the human experience can confirm, our estate plans need to change as our family dynamics change.

 If you are wishing to give an inheritance to niblings and are working through the in’s and outs of this type of asset transfer, you found the right place.